SynysterZV/markdown/README.md

 humans](Eight_Humans "wikilink") fell.
 They all died, and Asgore saved their SOULs for future use.

-### Neutral Route {#neutral_route}
+### Neutral Route

 ![Asgore revealing the six human SOULs before his battle.](Asgore_Dreemurr_screenshot_revealing_SOULs.png "fig:Asgore revealing the six human SOULs before his battle.")
-`{{Flavortext
-| I so badly want to say, "would you like a cup of tea?"
-But...
-You know how it is.
-| Asgore
-}}`{=mediawiki} Asgore greets the protagonist when they arrive in the Throne Room, where he was watering flowers, visibly taken aback by their arrival.
+Asgore greets the protagonist when they arrive in the Throne Room, where he was watering flowers, visibly taken aback by their arrival.
 He comforts them as he brings them to the barrier, giving them several opportunities to turn back if they have anything left to do before the fight.
 Asgore does not mind the delay, admitting that he is not ready either.

 Before fighting, Asgore tells the protagonist that it was nice knowing them.
 He then draws his trident and destroys the MERCY button, possibly